 tokyo to osaka dotombori

-You’ll find heaps to do in Osaka — most of which will involve delicious food of some sort.
+You’ll find heaps to do in Osaka — most of which will involve delicious food.
 I’ve rambled on for long enough, so allow me to refer you to our dedicated Osaka area guide, as well as our Osaka accommodation guide to plot out where to go and where to stay.
 If you’re keen on some screams at Universal Studios Japan, you’ll probably want to take a quick look at our money-saving guide to Osaka’s most popular theme park, too.

 Ask our local experts about Tokyo